-The mass adjudication systems, usually involving applications for benefits, offer by far the most robust of customer portals.
-Generally, these agencies develop two separate customer portals: one for beneficiaries to apply, request review, submit forms and other evidence, and then monitor benefits after being granted through changing addresses, providing direct deposit information, and the like; and one for representatives, which offers functionality similar to the more robust electronic filing systems, with case management elements included.
+Mass adjudication systems, usually involving applications for benefits, offer the most robust of customer portals.
+Some of these agencies develop two separate customer portals: one for beneficiaries to apply, pay filing fees if applicable, request review, submit forms and other evidence, and then monitor benefits after being granted through changing addresses, providing direct deposit information, and the like; and one for representatives, which offers functionality similar to electronic filing systems, with case management elements included.69

 Many portals allow parties to maintain and change contact information such as physical addresses, email addresses, and phone numbers.
-Some agencies and users have reported difficulties in properly maintaining addresses using these systems.
-In some cases, this is due to issues with the back-end electronic case management system and legacy systems that cannot be unified without significant effort.
+To Some agencies and users have reported difficulties in properly maintaining addresses using these systems.
+In some cases, this is due to issues with the back-end eCMS and legacy systems that cannot be unified without significant effort.
 But there are front-end issues as well: Most systems allow parties and representatives to have a single address, but this is not reflective of users' reported experiences.
 Many parties may prefer, for various reasons, to employ different addresses for different aspects of their adjudication.